Torture in a tin: Viva! foie-gras fact sheet

 Typically, birds used for foie-gras will be free-range prior to force-feeding.
-Geese are not caged in foie-gras production, but 87 per cent of ducks are confined to small wire cages not much bigger than their bodies, where only their heads are free to facilitate force feeding (OFIVAL, 2003).
+Geese are not caged in foie-gras production, but 87 per cent of ducks are confined to small wire cages not much bigger than their bodies (or increasingly groups cages), where only their heads are free to facilitate force feeding (OFIVAL, 2003).
 The remainder - and most geese - are enclosed in small enclosures (pens).
-Only male ducklings are used in French foie-gras production (as they put on weight quicker and their livers are less veinous), almost all females are killed at just a day or two old by either being gassed or thrown alive into industrial macerators (as many as 38 million annually).
+Only male ducklings are used in French foie-gras production (as they put on weight quicker and their livers are less veinous), almost all females are killed at just a day or two old by either being gassed or thrown alive into industrial macerators (as many as 43 million annually).
 Both male and female geese are used in foie-gras production.

 The EU has banned production of foie-gras in countries in the union that do not already have an existing trade, but that does not affect the five countries that do.
 Gavage is now protected by French law as part of their cultural and gastronomical "heritage" (French rural code).
 Foie-gras cannot be sold as French unless it is the result of force-feeding.
-Foie-gras production has been unilaterally banned in several countries, including most of the Austrian provinces, the Czech Republic, Denmark, Finland, Germany, Italy, Luxembourg, Norway, Poland, Israel and since 2012 California (in a move spearheaded by Viva!).
+Foie-gras production has been unilaterally banned in several countries, including most of the Austrian provinces, the Czech Republic, Denmark, Finland, Germany, Italy, Luxembourg, Norway, Poland and Israel.
 General animal protection laws in Ireland, Sweden, Switzerland, the Netherlands and the United Kingdom mean that production is essentially banned there also.
 In 2012, 8 MEPs called for foie-gras to banned across Europe.

 An Ethical Alternative?